Subserial/Starspawn/README.md

 ## Starspawn

-A Starseed Pilgrim Save visualizer.
+Made with Love, Will, Hate and Fury.
 Run with -h to view options.

 Requires Pillow library for Python